 The Design of the Holocaust Memorial in Berlin

 The centerpiece of the Holocaust memorial is the “Field of Stelae”, a literal field of dramatic 2,711 geometrically arranged concrete pillars.
-You can enter at any point and walk through the unevenly sloping ground, occasionally losing site of your companions and the rest of Berlin.
+You can enter at any point and walk through the unevenly sloping ground, occasionally losing sight of your companions and the rest of Berlin.
 The solemn columns, all different in size, evoke a disorienting feeling that you can only experience when you make your way through this gray forest of concrete.

 The design is meant to illicit feelings of isolation and loss - fitting for a Holocaust memorial.

-Among the more contentious decisions was the choice to apply graffiti-resistant coating.
+Among the more contentious decisions was the choice to apply a graffiti-resistant coating.
 Eisenman was against it, but there was a valid worry that neo-Nazis would deface the memorial.
 However, that is not where the story ends.

 The Degussa company responsible for creating the covering had been involved in the National-Socialist persecution of the Jews and - worse yet - their subsidiary, Degesch, produced Zyklon B (the gas used in the gas chambers).